HUMAN LIFE AND MORAL CODES

 As much as we all want to claim such things, we just can’t with any credibility.
 At least I can’t.
 And that applies to every living thing to exist by the way.
 All simply organic products of science.

 The sentimental value we attribute to life is powerful, but again, it’s a product of science.
 Of biology.
 Of chemistry.
 Of physics.
-That value is the result of a neural impulse, after all.
+That sentimental value is derived from a neural impulse, after all.

 The short, Tom Cruise answer to that crucial question is no – I am not condoning murder amongst humans.
 But in order to explain why, you’ll have to endure me further and stay awake for the long answer.